mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Look at opensource code on safecast github for the M5 stack thing
 - [ ] iThemba LABS September Campaign
 - [ ] Test the stability of the USB vs optical inputs of QtDAQ, somehow
-- [ ] Andy will pull me into the third year project to do coincidence method for activity of a source and then do efficiency of detectors
 - [ ] Use MC to simulate detectors to get the geometric term for efficiency calculation
-- [ ] Test the new medium sphere after glued and painted.
-Compare to old data
 - [ ] Check the timing of events in simulation
 - [ ] Get an idea of run length needed to get certain levels of statistics for certain bin widths.
 Talk to Elizabeth about fluence at 8 m etc, guess an efficiency, and work it out.